Skip to main content

 Proteins are composed of amino acids, which are the fundamental precursors for many hormones and neurotransmitters.
 When you consume protein, your body breaks it down into these individual amino acids to be reassembled for countless functions.
 Many peptide hormones, including insulin, glucagon, and the growth hormone-releasing peptides like Sermorelin, are themselves chains of amino acids.

 A diet lacking in sufficient high-quality protein deprives the body of the necessary components to build these critical signaling molecules.
 This can manifest as poor blood sugar regulation, impaired recovery, and a diminished capacity for tissue repair.
-Adequate protein intake ensures the structural integrity of the is maintained.
+Adequate protein intake ensures the structural integrity of the endocrine system is maintained.

 Fats the Precursors to Steroid Hormones